thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 * `AuthorTestClient` class repesents the REST Client of the Authors microservice.
 * `Test_GetAuthors` class repesents the JUnit test which will be executed for a test run.

-## The Java project configuration for the JUnit test using maven
+## The Java project configuration for the JUnit test using Maven

 * Dependencies